 IMPROVING HEALTH OF THE COMMUNITY

-A community college and a healthcare system partnered to create a $40-million, Healthy Living Campus in downtown Kalamazoo focused on wellness and food sustainability.
-However, the site selected for the three-building campus, which includes the Culinary/Allied Health Building, Food Innovation Building and a Mental Health Services Clinic, backed up to the Portage Creek.
+A community college and a healthcare system partnered to create a $40-million Healthy Living Campus in downtown Kalamazoo.
+The Kalamazoo construction project focused on wellness and food sustainability.
+The three-building campus, which includes the Culinary/Allied Health Building, Food Innovation Building and a Mental Health Services Clinic also backs up to the Portage Creek.
 The creek flowed with pollutants from the former papermaking activities upstream, requiring an environmental clean-up.
 The City of Kalamazoo received a $1-million Brownfield Redevelopment Grant from the Michigan Department of Environmental Quality (MDEQ) to assist with the clean-up.

-The City hired F&V to administer the brownfield grant funds and make sure funds were used for eligible activities during the brownfield cleanup.
+The City hired Fleis & VandenBrink to administer the brownfield grant funds and make sure funds were used for eligible activities during the brownfield cleanup.
 We reviewed project plans, conducted site inspections and served as a liaison between the City, Kalamazoo Valley Community College, Bronson Healthcare, contractors and the MDEQ.

 The major Brownfield redevelopment transformed a blighted area of Kalamazoo into a Healthy Living Campus.
 The campus not only brought educational opportunities to the core of downtown, the community showcase served as a catalyst for growth and development.